 2018 Computer Science Research Day

-This year, the Computer Science Research Day will be on Wednesday 06 June 2018.
+This year, the Computer Science Research Day took place on Wednesday 06 June 2018.
 The event is organised for all staff, postgraduates and undergraduates in Computer Science at Durham.

 2017 Research Day